AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 ## Gathering Data {#gathering-data}

 Gathering data can help you plan the migration activities and associated tasks.
-The extraction and ingestion times are particularly useful because the datapoints can be associated with a specific size of the migration set.
-As such, these datapoints can be extrapolated to come up with a plan:
+The extraction and ingestion times are particularly useful because the data points can be associated with a specific size of the migration set.
+As such, these data points can be extrapolated to come up with a plan:

 * Total amount of time taken for [extraction](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/extracting-content.md)
 * Total amount of time taken for [ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md)